Build your book¶

 jupyter-book build command line tool for this.

 Currently, there are two kinds of supported outputs: an HTML website for your book, and a PDF that contains all of the pages of your book that is built from the book HTML.
+In this tutorial, we’ll focus on building HTML outputs.

 In order to build the HTML for each page, you should have followed the steps